dipu-bd/lightnovel-crawler/README.md

 ### C3.
 Supported sources

 > Request new one by [creating a new issue](https://github.com/dipu-bd/lightnovel-crawler/issues/new/choose).
-Or, [make a pull request](https://github.com/dipu-bd/lightnovel-crawler/compare) by adding a new source.

-The list of currently available sources and the future plans are given below:
+The list of currently available sources are given below:

 | Available Sources                      | Search Enable |
 | -------------------------------------- | :-----------: |